 Mary Margaret Mills

-When Mary was in high school, she worked with marginalized youth in her county through a peer-mentoring program.
+When Mills was in high school, she worked with marginalized youth in her county through a peer-mentoring program.
 It was this experience that made her realize she wanted to work in education, specifically starting at a Title I School.
 Mary pursued a Bachelor of Arts degree in Political Science with a minor in Education and History from the University of North Carolina at Chapel Hill.
 Following that, she completed her Masters in the Art of Teaching from Duke University, which led her to Northern High School and Duke TeachHouse.
 She had the good fortune of being hired at Northern after completing her student teaching there.
 Mary currently teaches American History I and II, as well as AP US History, and serves as the Student Council Adviser.
 Her experience as a beginning teacher has been enhanced by being a TeachHouse Fellow and the positive community that she has received, in the house, as well as being a National Endowment for Humanities Fellow, which allowed her to spend the summer of 2016 exploring the Gilded Age and Progressive Era through a summer institute.

 Andy Mink NHC Staff Member